Student Application Deadline: November 15, 2019

 T.A.
 Marryshow Community College (TAMCC – www.tamcc.edu.gd/) is the only publicly funded post-secondary institution in Grenada.
 TAMCC has four campuses and offers a wide range of programs in three schools – School of Arts, Sciences and Professional Studies, (SASPS), the School of Applied Arts and Technology (SAAT), and the School of Continuing Education (SCE).

-Students should complete their application on or before November 17, 2017.
-Following interviews with shortlisted candidates, students will be notified in the first half of November if they are accepted to participate in this program.
-Within two weeks of receiving approval, students are expected to submit a $500 deposit toward the program fees.
-The second instalment in the amount of $1,000 is due on January 5, 2018.
-The third instalment in the amount of $1,000 is due on February 16, 2018.
-The final instalment in the amount of $1,000 is due on March 30, 2018.
-Also at the time of receiving notice of selection a learning contract will be distributed to be signed by students and faculty outlining roles and responsibilities.
+Students should complete their application on or before November 15, 2019.
+Following interviews with shortlisted candidates, students will be notified in the second half of November if they are accepted to participate in this program.
+Within two weeks of receiving approval, students are expected to submit a $500 deposit toward the program fees in January.
+At the time of receiving notice of selection a learning contract will be distributed to be signed by students and faculty outlining roles and responsibilities.

 Project Timeline (subject to change):